Converting 135 kg to lbs: A complete walkthrough to Weight Conversions

 Introduction: Kilograms and Pounds - A Brief History

 The kilogram (kg) is the base unit of mass in the International System of Units (SI), often referred to as the metric system.
-It's defined as the mass of a specific platinum-iridium cylinder kept in France.
+So it's defined as the mass of a specific platinum-iridium cylinder kept in France.
 The kilogram's widespread adoption stems from its logical and decimal-based structure, making calculations and conversions straightforward.

 Pounds (lbs), on the other hand, originate from the avoirdupois system, a traditional system of weights and measures still used in some parts of the world, notably the United States.
 One pound is defined as 16 ounces (oz).
 The history of the pound is more complex, tracing back to ancient Roman units and evolving through various iterations across different cultures and time periods.